ohsai/SNUCSE_OS/README.md

        * rdlist_lookup traverses range_descriptor_list and counts requests
        * which can hold lock in given degree.
 If write can awake, it returns
        * only 1.
 It returns the number of awakable read requests unless there
-       * is possible write request.
+       * is any possible write request.
        */

        int rdlist_lookup(int degree);